badass-courses/nerds-ai/README.md

 I've got a number of different kinds of prebuilt nerds that implement these two basic types, and as you can see it's hopefully pretty straightforward to define new ones.
 The examples you'll find below are all defined in [./scripts/simple](./scripts/simple/) and you can run them yourself if you have the appropriate environment variables defined and can supply text input.
 Note that we are generating inputs only against OpenAI, but all tools except wiki and content extraction are available for Anthropic and Google as well.
 The tool-using nerds (wiki and context) require a tool-using LLM, and currently Gemini doesn't support that so they won't work with Gemini, but work fine with Anthropic as well as OpenAI.

-**note on revision output**: The `line` field is not at all reliable.
-I'm going to add an input preprocessor to these nerds that inserts line numbers on every line, and I'm hoping that with that in place the LLM will be able to more accurately identify the line on which a given revision should be made.

 ### Prebuilt Revision Nerd: AccessibleLanguageNerd

 This nerd takes a text input and returns a list of proposed revisions to make the text more accessible.
 This is a good example of a nerd that returns a `Revisions` object.
 The [definition](./src/prebuilt/revision/accessible_language_nerd.ts) is straightforward and easily tunable.
 The output you'll receive looks like this: